Collaboration is key to subtitling for TED: every set of subtitles requires at least two volunteers working together.

 - Be clear in your direction and feedback.

 - Be courteous and direct your critiques at the work, not the person.

-- Choose words and phrases that can be most universally understood among all dialects of your language.
+- Choose words and phrases that are most universally understood among all dialects of your language.

 - Be cooperative, and find a way to resolve disputes.
 Language Coordinators can help with language-specific issues.

-Reviewers should kickstart the collaboration process by contacting the translator (or TEDx transcriber) to communicate changes.
+Reviewers should kickstart the collaboration process by contacting the translator (or transcriber) to communicate changes.

 Informal over formal

 Where appropriate, choose informal, colloquial terms over formal or academic ones.